NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/G/Ghosthand's Comet.md

 **Activate** `pf2:1` envision

-**Effect** On your next attempt at a ranged Strike with _Ghosthand's Comet_, the shot phases through any material or magical obstacle, such as a [[Spells/Wall of Force|Wall of Force]], in its path, ignoring all cover.
+**Effect** On your next attempt at a ranged Strike with _Ghosthand's Comet_, the shot phases through any material or magical obstacle, such as a [[Wall of Force|Wall of Force]], in its path, ignoring all cover.
 You must attempt the Strike by the end of your turn or this effect is lost.

 * * *